 3 Common Causes of Itchy and Watery Eyes

 By Sarah Parker Ward

 If the eyes are the window to your soul, what does it say when your eyes are itchy and watery?

-Watery or itchy eyes can be bothersome, no matter what time of year, but these symptoms may be the sign of a larger issue.
-There are a variety of reasons why your eyes may be irritated, and we’re arming you with the info you need to spot and treat the differences.
+Watery or itchy eyes can be bothersome, no matter what time of year, and there are a variety of reasons why your eyes may be irritated.
+Here's what you need to know to be able to spot the differences, and to treat the causes.

 - Seasonal and Year-Round Eye Allergies: Eye allergies (also referred to as allergic conjunctivitis) are the most common cause of eye redness, itching, and excessive tearing.
 Often associated with other hay fever symptoms like sneezing and runny nose, eye allergies can be seasonal if they are triggered by pollen, or they can strike year-round if you’re allergic to things like mold, dust, or pet dander.
 Suspect eye allergies are the cause of your itchy, watery eye symptoms?
 Try gently flushing the eyes with cool water.
 And if the issue continues, consider using over-the-counter eye drops containing an antihistamine, like VISINE®-A Multi-Action Eye Allergy Relief, may help.